 Curettage.
 Curettage is the surgical procedure most commonly used to treat giant cell tumors.
 In curettage, special instruments are used to scrape the tumor out of the bone.

 Your doctor may also use a bone cement mixture to fill the hole.
-Sometimes, additional chemicals, such as liquid nitrogen, hydrogen peroxide, or phenol, are placed inside the bone cavity to try to reduce the risk of recurrence.
+Usually, additional chemicals, such as liquid nitrogen, hydrogen peroxide, or phenol, are placed inside the bone cavity to try to reduce the risk of recurrence.
+In some cases, an argon gas laser will be used to help reduce the risk of recurrence.

 Other procedures.
 If a tumor has recurred or caused excessive bone or tissue damage, more complex surgical removal and reconstruction may be necessary.